justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 ## Priority queue

 Only one toast is displayed at a time.
 When toasts are consecutively or simultaneously triggered, their display order is defined by the priority queue.

+Each level takes priority over those below it, queues alongside toasts of the same priority, and yields to higher priority levels.

 {% componentDetailsTable {
   tableData: priorityQueue